ibm-cloud-docs/account/ts_accessing.md

  * Ensure that you enter a fully qualified email address for the IBMid.
  {: tsResolve}
- * If you are an {{site.data.keyword.BluSoftlayer_full}} user with an {{site.data.keyword.BluSoftlayer_full}}  ID, you must switch to IBMid authentication in the {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer portal in each account that you have access to before you can log in by using IBMid authentication.
+ * If you are an {{site.data.keyword.BluSoftlayer_full}} user with an {{site.data.keyword.BluSoftlayer_full}}  ID, you must switch to IBMid authentication in the {{site.data.keyword.slportal}} in each account that you have access to before you can log in by using IBMid authentication.
- For more information, see [Switching to IBMid](/docs/account/softlayerlink.html#switching-to-ibmid).
+ For more information, see [Switching to IBMid](/docs/account/softlayerlink.html).

 ## IBMid is not associated with any IBM Cloud accounts